PowerShellCrack/WinGetWrapperModule/README.md

 ## Prerequisites

 Winget.
 The module will check to see if it has been setup.
-If nt it will attempt to set it up using hte command
+If is is not, the module will attempt to set it up using the command

 ```powershell
 Add-AppxPackage -RegisterByFamilyName -MainPackage Microsoft.DesktopAppInstaller_8wekyb3d8bbwe